Hakkin/twitchpipe/README.md

         List available playlist groups and exit
   -a, --archive
-        Start downloading from the oldest segment rather than the newest -f, --force-output
+        Start downloading from the oldest segment rather than the newest --access-token-device-id value
+        Device ID to send when acquiring an access token (optional) --access-token-oauth value
+        OAuth token to send when acquiring an access token (optional) --access-token-platform string
+        The platform to send when acquiring an access token (default "web") --access-token-player-backend value
+        The player backend to send when acquiring an access token (optional) --access-token-player-type string
+        The player type to send when acquiring an access token (default "site") -f, --force-output
         Force output to standard output even if TTY is detected -g, --group string